 You can search the IP history using the BitNinja Dashboard at https://admin.bitninja.io.

-The search field is in the upper right corner of the UI.
+The search field is on the top of the page.
 You can type an IP and choose the IP option to search in the BitNinja IP reputation database.

 Railgun server configuration¶